 SET UP IN BUSINESS: More people think about starting out on their own as unemployment rises.

 The first step is coming up with a viable business idea.
 The next step is learning how to avoid the common mistakes that startup businesses can make.

 You need enthusiasm and commitment to turn a pipe dream into a reality.
 But, good business planning is also essential if you want to make a proper go of it.

 Successful entrepreneurs often say starting a small business feels like climbing a mountain.
 It looks a daunting prospect at the beginning.
 But, focusing on each step along the way will help you achieve your goal and reach the top.

 HMRC offers free online training on commerce, small business setup, and self-employment.
 This guide also gives you practical advice on how to keep work records and fill in a tax return.

 There is further information on what you must to do if you start employing workers as your trade increases.

-EMPLOYING STAFF: If you are new to employing workers, or taking them on for the first time, this guide is your business savior.
+If you are new to employing workers, or taking on staff for the first time, this guide is your business savior.
 Follow these 7 simple steps of hiring when you start employing people.

-POWERHOUSES: Entrepreneurial businesses are the driving force of dynamic growth.
-Find out how 5 simple steps can help to create an economic powerhouse and keep Britain's businesses at the heart of finance.
+Entrepreneurial businesses are the driving force of dynamic growth.
+Read how 5 simple steps can help to create an economic powerhouse and keep Britain's businesses at the heart of finance.

-BUSINESS PLANNING: Why should you write a business plan?
+Note: There are several good reasons to write a business plan.
 Professional business planning helps you attract funding.
 The document is a formal statement of your commercial goals and expectations.